Azure/azure-sdk-for-java/storage/client/queue/README.md

 - [Set/Update a Queue metadata](#Set-a-queue-metadata)

 ### Build a client
 We have two ways of building QueueStorage or Queue Client.
-Here will take queueStorageClient as an example.
-Same things apply to queueClient.
+Here will take QueueStorageClient as an example.
+Same things apply to QueueClient.

-First, build client from full URL/endpoint (e.g. with queueName, with SASToken and etc.)
+First, build client from full URL/endpoint (e.g. with queueName, with SASToken and etc.) The endpoint method is able to parse SAS Token and use them as authentication.

 ```Java
 String queueStorageURL = String.format("https://%s.queue.core.windows.net/%s", accountName, sasToken);